simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 Destroy a base weather renderer.

 ### <a name="GetAmbientLightColour"/>simul::sky::float4  const & GetAmbientLightColour(float view_altitude_km)
+Get the HDR ambient colour, as seen from the specified altitude \param view_altitude_km

 ### <a name="GetBaseAtmosphericsRenderer"/>simul::sky::BaseAtmosphericsRenderer * GetBaseAtmosphericsRenderer()
 Get a pointer to the atmospheric renderer.